dbayardAWS/intro-data-lake/moreRedshift/dataload/DataLoad.md

 ##

 ## Paste the following commands into a text editor, and search/replace the [Your-Redshift-Role-ARN] with the real Role ARN
 You can use Cloud9 as a text editor.
 Create a new file.
 Paste the below commands into the new file editor tab.
-Then do a search/replace.
+Then use Cloud9's Find menu to Replace the [Your-Redshift-Role-ARN] text.

 ```
 COPY region FROM 's3://redshift-immersionday-labs/data/region/region.tbl.lzo'